Radio studio microphone surrounded by colorful lightbulb icons representing 40 morning show prep ideas for radio hosts

 5. Seasonal & Calendar-Based

 The rotation rule: Never do the same category two days in a row.
 Monday might be a local segment, Tuesday a game, Wednesday pop culture, Thursday personality, Friday seasonal.
+Sprinkle in "sticky" ideas whenever you need a segment that keeps listeners through the break.
 Mix it up based on what your audience responds to.

 These are starting points, not scripts.
 The best morning shows take a generic idea and make it theirs.
-A "local business spotlight" on a country station sounds different than on an urban station—same framework, different execution.
+A "local business spotlight" on a country station sounds different than on an urban station — same framework, different execution.
+For a quick-start version, grab our 15-minute show prep checklist.

 Now, the ideas.